albertogg/albertogg.github.com/content/blog/lessons-from-3d-printing.md

 ## Calibration

-One of the most important aspects for getting good prints is getting the printer calibrated correctly, but what actually do we need to calibrate?
-Mostly Extruder steps (e-steps), flow rate multiplier, and PID for the hotend and bed.
+One of the most important aspects for getting good prints is getting the printer calibrated correctly.
+Extruder steps (e-steps), flow rate multiplier, and PID.

 ### Extruder steps "e-steps"

-As the Ender 3 is a bowden setup printer you'll need to calibrate the extruder through free air, this means that you'll need to unscrew the fitting closest the hotend and then measure the distance of the filament.
-Doing it this way will actually calibrate your motor in isolation with only the tube interfering in the process because that's a variable that will always be there no matter what.
-Once you have this you'll fine tune per-filament using the flow rate multiplier because your motor was tuned in isolation and it's outputting the correct amount of filament.
+Depending on your printer setup, if it's bowden or direct you'll calibrate your e-steps differently.
+In any bowden setup it's recommended that you calibrate the extruder through free air, this means that you'll need to detach the tube closest the hotend, extrude and measure the distance of the filament multiple times until satisfied.
+Doing the calibration this way will ensure a proper calibration of the extruder motor in isolation.
+For direct setups the process is going directly through the nozzle.

+References:
-Reference: [MatterHackers][matterhackers-extruder-calibration]
+- [MatterHackers][matterhackers-extruder-calibration]

 ### Flow rate multiplier

-Once you have your e-steps calibrated you'll then fine tune things for that specific filament type and or brand.
-You could go as far as proper calibration of each spool indistinct of them being the same brand.
-So what do you do? you print the calibration cube in vase mode (one perimeter), then measure multiple times in different places and average your results and change the flow rate multiplier.
+Once you have your e-steps calibrated you'll then fine tune things per filament spool, type, and or brand.
+For this the recommendation is to print the calibration cube in vase mode (one perimeter), then measure, average, and calculate your results to change the flow rate multiplier.
 Remember to **measure only the top layer**.

+References:
+-

 ### PID

 One additional calibration step per-filament and or brand that you'll end up doing is printing the temperature tower.
 This will help you diagnose the preferred temperature for that filament.
-With that in mind you'll have to calibrate your PID to keep the temperature of your hotend as close to those numbers as possible.
+Once you know that, calibrate the PID to keep the temperature of your hotend as close to those numbers as possible.

+References:
+-

-## What not do calibrate
+## What not to calibrate

-There are other things that you will not need to calibrate as they are fine with factory calibration:

-X, Y or Z motors.
-These SHOULD NOT be calibrated as they already are calibrated based on your belts and lead screws.
-You'll read in some places that you should calibrate them, but you don't, period.
+There is a misconception that to gain print accuracy you need to also calibrate the X, Y, or Z motors, and the reality is that **SHOULD NOT** be calibrate them as they already are calibrated based on your belts and lead screws.

 ## Adhesion

 Having good adhesion is (I think) the most important part of the printing process.
-Materials, temperatures, and bed surfaces are heavy influencers in this game.
-PLA for example (theoretically) can be printed with the bed at room temperature but we know that adhesion is better at higher temperatures, and if your are having adhesion problems you should aim for a hotter first layer but keep the rest of the print below the glass transition temperature, that's because once adhered you want to avoid your first layer to get soft.
+Materials, temperatures, and bed surfaces are the influencers.
+PLA for example (theoretically) can be printed with the bed at room temperature but we know that adhesion is better at higher temperatures, and if your are having adhesion problems you should aim for a hotter first layer but keep the rest of the print below the glass transition temperature, that's because once adhered you want to avoid your first layer to get soft while applying the next layers to reduce the elephant foot.

-Elephant foot
+References:
+-

 ## Filament

-Read the spool information.
+Read the spool information, don't follow the "default" settings on your slicer of choice, read the specs of the filament you are printing and do some tests such as the temperature tower.

-## Assembling
+## Assembly

 Assembling your new 3D printer can be daunting at first but current printers are not that complicated to assemble, and apart from the assembly instructions that